-Explore the best trails near Phoenix with detailed reviews, photos, trail maps, and driving directions curated by hikers, campers and nature lovers like you.
+Explore the best trails near Phoenix with hand-curated trail maps and driving directions as well as detailed reviews and photos from hikers, campers and nature lovers like you.

 dogs on leash

 Access this trail from the 48th St Pima Canyon Trailhead parking lot- it opens up right to the rest area!